oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/GetBlock.md

 2. What is the significance of the `BlockHash` import statement?
    - The `BlockHash` import statement indicates that the `GetBlock` case class uses the `BlockHash` type, which is likely defined in another file or package.

-3. What is the `alephium` project and what is its license?
+3. What is the `oxyg3nium` project and what is its license?
-   - The `alephium` project is a library that is released under the GNU Lesser General Public License, version 3 or later.
+   - The `oxyg3nium` project is a library that is released under the GNU Lesser General Public License, version 3 or later.